Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *UML component diagrams and UML package diagrams showing dependencies among subsystems (OMG [B28]).*

 ### 5.6 Information Viewpoint
+*The Information viewpoint is applicable when there is a substantial persistent data content expected with the design subject.*

 #### 5.6.1 Design Concerns
 #### 5.6.2 Design Elements
 ##### 5.6.2.1 Data Attribute